dangla/bil/README.md

 External software
 =================

-This package contains some fortran routines provided by HSL: "HSL, a collection of Fortran codes for large-scale scientific computation.
-See http://www.hsl.rl.ac.uk/"
+This package contains some fortran routines provided by HSL: "HSL, a collection of Fortran codes for large-scale scientific computation".
+See http://www.hsl.rl.ac.uk/.

 Usage